pryoritymusic/webpagetest-blog/src/posts/automatic-webpagetest-results-for-every-docs-deploy.md

 ---
 title: Automatic WebPageTest Results for Every Docs Deploy
 date: 2021-04-06T10:39:00.000Z
-desscription: Our documentation got a facelift and what better way to hold ourselves accountable than to show WebPageTest results in our footer for each and every deploy?
+description: Our documentation got a facelift and what better way to hold ourselves accountable than to show WebPageTest results in our footer for each and every deploy?
 Learn how we did it.
 featured_image: https://res.cloudinary.com/psaulitis/image/upload/v1617653420/AutomatingWebPerf_Blog_Cover_t4qe41.png